ldoocy/project_template/README.md

 ## General Introduction

+Decades ago, people believed human behavior is unpredictable due to the unreliable behavior or humans.
+However, it has been shown by numerous scientists that, in fact, the movements of pedestrians can be modeled by already studied substances such as gases and fluids.
+Helbing took the approach that pedestrians will move with the influence of social forces.
+He defines such forces as the ultimate goal of the pedestrian in combination with the idea that humans will keep a certain distance from walls and boarders as well as strange people, and will be formally attracted to other pedestrians which the consider a friend<sup>[[1]](#references)</sup>.
+This causes pedestians to travel and pair and keep a predictable distance from strange groups of people.

-It is understood that humans' feelings are affected by their environment, both the built environment and the people they interact with.
-It is also understood that humans perform tasks differently based on individual differences, such as personality type.
+It is understood that humans perform tasks differently based on individual differences, such as personality type.
+Personality influences, along with the social force model, must determine the choice path of pedestrians within a system.
-The OCEAN model provides a layout for particular personality types given five degrees of freedom.
-We aim to show the propogation of a feeling throughout a crowd.
 With a better understanding how individuals react to their environment, we can build an environment that encourages a group of people to perform desired actions.
-People with personalities that better react to the built environment will begin to influence those who are more affected by human to human interactions and so on.
-Here we apply self organization theories to understand the best method to promote a "good" feeling within a space.

-This type of propogation of feelings can also be applied to a space where safety is concerned.
-If we implement an initial condition of a dangerous event that sparks panic, such as a fire, bomb, or active shooter, we can understand how to build an environment to encourage the least amount of panic.
-This can help usher the most amount of people to safety as possible.
-Reactions to extreme events will rely heavily on the personalities of the individuals involved, and we seek to understand the best scenario for all involved.
+This desired action can include preffered evacuation methods, encouragement of collaboration, or optimal "good vibes" within a space.
 By taking an interdisciplinary approach and integrating social science and computational methods, we seek to create a model of social behavior that can be used to inform the design of spaces.

 This project makes the following contributions: